hannadrehman/component-modern-design/README.md

 gulp view-component --options ComponentName
 ```

-2. Common : these are the components which will only show the data. these are reusable components that will be used to display data. they take in the data and represent that in the view.these components have their own html,css,definition,service,controllers.
+2. Common : these components are reusable which will only display data. the data will be passed into them from the parent component.these components have their own html,css,definition,service and controllers.
 to Create a new Common Component there is a simple command written. open Terminal/cmd in the root folder and type this command
 ```
 gulp common-component --options ComponentName